Readers - please note this page is presented for your education, information and guidance only.

 When Pentodes or Beam Power Tubes are operated under conditions where a large shift of Plate and Screen-Grid currents does not take place with the application of the signal, the Screen-Grid voltage may be obtained through a series resistor from a high-voltage source.
 This method of supply is possible because of the high uniformity of the Screen-Grid current characteristics in Pentodes and Beam Power Tubes.
 Because the Screen-Grid voltage rises with increase in bias and resulting decrease in Screen-Grid current, the cut-off characteristic of a Pentode is extended by this method of supply.

 This method is sometimes used to increase the range of signals which can be handled by a Pentode.
 When used in resistance-coupled amplifier circuits employing Pentodes in combination with the cathode-biasing method, it minimises the need for circuit adjustments.

 When power Pentodes and Beam Power Tubes are operated under conditions such that there is a large change in Plate and Screen-Grid currents with the application of signal, the series resistor method of obtaining Screen-Grid voltage should not be used.
 A change in Screen-Grid current appears as a change in the voltage drop across the series resistor in the Screen-Grid circuit; the result is a change in the power output and an increase in distortion.
 The Screen-Grid voltage should be obtained from a point in the Plate voltage supply filter system having the correct voltage, or from a separate source.

-It is important to note that the Plate voltage of Tetrodes, Pentodes
+It is important to note that the Plate voltage of Tetrodes, Pentodes and

-Screen-Grid voltage.
-Otherwise, with voltage on the Screen-Grid only, the
+voltage.
+Otherwise, with voltage on the Screen-Grid only, the Screen-Grid

 RCA Transmitting Tube Handbook TT-4 also states at p62: